J. BARRETT OWEN

 He received a Bachelor of Arts in Christian Leadership in 2007 from Belmont University, a Master of Divinity in 2010 from McAfee School of Theology at Mercer University, and a Master of Theology in Homiletics in 2012 from Candler School of Theology at Emory University.

-For the last eight years, he served as a bi-vocational pastor at Union Baptist in Pine Mountain, GA (2008-10) and National Heights Baptist in Fayetteville, Georgia (2010-15) while working full time as the associate director of admissions at McAfee School of Theology at Mercer University.
+He has served as a bi-vocational pastor at Union Baptist Church in Pine Mountain, GA (2008-10) and National Heights Baptist Church in Fayetteville, Georgia (2010-15) while working full time as the associate director of admissions at McAfee School of Theology at Mercer University.

 He is married to his best friend and life-partner, Noelle.
 She is a clinical mental health practitioner.
-For the past three years, she worked as director of family preservations at the United Methodist Children’s Home serving homeless families with kids as well as teaching court appointed parenting classes to families in the community.
+Before moving to Waynesboro, she worked as the Director of Family Preservations at the United Methodist Children’s Home serving homeless families with kids as well as teaching court appointed parenting classes to families in the community.
 She graduated in 2008 from Belmont University in Christian Leadership and 2012 from Mercer University with a Dual Masters in Divinity and Clinical Mental Health Counseling.

 For quality time, Barrett and Noelle hike, run, and read.
 They are Atlanta Braves fans as well as love eating at new restaurants, touring museums, traveling, hanging out with friends, and playing board games.
 When spending time apart, Barrett plays golf while Noelle does art projects or hangs out with friends.